usds/SME-QA-Website/pages/phases/job-analysis/defining-competencies.md

 - Communicate and escalate across issues to a given vendor.
 - Assist customers with deployment and installation of new or updated applications.

 The competency definition should be 1-3 sentences long and avoid a laundry list of specific tasks.
-Competancies should explain what it looks like when an applicant has that skill.
-Based on the job tasks, the definition for Customer Support is:
+Competencies should explain what it looks like when an applicant has that skill.
+Here is an example definition for the "Customer Support" competency:

-> *Customer Support: Works with external and/or internal customers in a large, geographically dispersed organization to assess needs, provide information or assistance, and resolve their problems.
-Knows how to best utilize ticketing systems.
-Is committed to providing quality products and services.*
+> *Customer Support: Works with customers to assess needs, provide information or assistance, and resolve their problems.
+Shows commitment to providing quality products and services.*

-When defining your competencies, you may find it helpful to refer to existing competency definitions like the OPM qualification standards for the series you're hiring for.
-Edit those definitions to match the requirements your workshop group has determined are necessary for your posted position.
+When defining your competencies, you may find it helpful to refer to existing competency definitions and frameworks like the OPM qualification standards.
+SMEs can edit those definitions to match the requirements your workshop group has determined are necessary for your posted position.

 #### Weighting competencies